 What should I expect during my facelift recovery?

-Recovery is often very straight forward.
-Patients need to keep their head elevated and instructed not to bend their head down to limit any tension on the incisions.
-Stitches are usually removed within seven to fourteen days and patients can go back to light duty within one to two weeks.
+Recovery after the New York City facelift is often straightforward.
+Dr. Wallach instructs patients to keep their head elevated and not to bend their head down in order to limit any tension on the incisions.
+Stitches from a facial plastic surgery are usually removed within seven to fourteen days and patients can go back to light activity within one to two weeks.

 Liquid Face Lift

-The liquid face lift is a marketing phrase that refers to a non-surgical procedure incorporating both facial filler material such as Restylane™, Restylane Lyft, Juvederm, Radiesse, and Sculptra along with using the neuromodulators, Botox™ or Dysport.
-As our knowledge of facial aging has evolved, these products have become more important.
+The liquid face lift is a marketing phrase that refers to a non-surgical facial plastic procedure offered in New York incorporating both facial filler material such as Restylane™, Restylane Lyft, Juvederm, Revanesse, Radiesse, and Sculptra along with using the neuromodulators, Botox™ or Dysport.
+As our knowledge of facial aging has evolved, these products for facial rejuvenation have become more important.
 The filler materials can be used to fill the depressed cheeks that as a side benefit may improve the nasolabial folds (creases along the sides of the nose and mouth) indirectly.
 The nasolabial folds can be injected directly as well.
 Facial wasting along the sides of the mouth can also be treated by filler injections to treat the marionette lines.
 Jowling can be camouflaged to some extent with filler injections, and jaw line deformities can be improved as well.
 Areas around the eyes such as the tear trough can be filled to soften the “double-bubble” deformity of the lower lid -cheek attachments that appear with increasing age.
 In addition, cheek hollows and lines of the upper face can be filled.
 Temporal hollowing can also be treated in a similar manner.
-Even brow elevation can be accomplished with fillers.
+Even brow elevation can be accomplished with fillers by your plastic surgeon.
 In addition, the neuromodulators such as Botox and Dysport can treat overactive frontalis muscle that causes transverse forehead lines, overactive corrugators that lead to “11” lines, and lateral crow’s feet lines that are caused by the overactive orbicularis muscle.
 Treating the lateral brow with neuromodulators can create lateral brow elevation.
 In addition, the neuromodulators can treat some neck bands due to overactive platysma muscles.
-Lip lines, chin puckering, and overactive depressor angulioris muscles of the lower lip region can also be treated.
+Lip lines, chin puckering, and overactive depressor anguli oris muscles of the lower lip region can also be treated.
 The key in using these products for facial rejuvenation is to not over do it.
-Some patients are over treated by their injector, possibly because the injector has not been trained properly in aesthetic rejuvenation or the injector does not offer other procedures such as face lifting, brow lifting, or eyelid lifting procedures.
+Some patients are over treated by their injector, possibly because the plastic surgeon performing the injection has not been trained properly in aesthetic facial rejuvenation or the injector does not offer other procedures such as face lift, brow lift, or eyelid surgery.
 Inevitably, some patients look “puffy” or like marshmallows.
-Too much product can make someone look as unnatural as someone who has had too much surgery!
+Too much product can make someone look as unnatural as someone who has had too much facial plastic surgery!

 Chemical Peels, Lasers, and Skin Care Products

-As stated previously, using the roller coaster analogy, the fine wrinkles and sun damaged skin, like the rust on the roller coaster tracks, can be treated with chemical peels, lasers, and skin care products (see the section on Non-Invasive Procedures).
-This is not treated with a face lift but is an important ancillary procedure to make the face lift or filler procedure results look that much better.
-There are numerous laser and light based regimens that can improve the skin quality.
-For instance, Erbium laser peels either performing microlaser peels or deeper peels can be of benefit for some to improve fine lines, skin color, and tone.
-Thermascan laser treatments can help with pore size and skin tightening.
-Intense Pulsed Light (IPL or Sciton laser system BBL) can help with tightening the skin, treat sun spots, and general dyschromia.
-BBL-ST is also a light based system that can tighten the skin.
+As stated previously, using the roller coaster analogy, the fine wrinkles and sun damaged skin, like the rust on the roller coaster tracks, can be treated with less invasive treatments like chemical peels, lasers, and skin care products (see the section on Non-Invasive Procedures).
+This is not treated with a face lift in New York but is an important ancillary procedure to make the face lift or filler procedure results look that much better.
+There are numerous laser and light based regimens offered in Manhattan that can improve the skin quality.
+For instance, Erbium laser peels used in New York either performing microlaser peels or deeper peels can be of benefit for some to improve fine lines, skin color, and tone.
+Thermascan laser treatments for NYC facelift can help with pore size and skin tightening.
+Intense Pulsed Light (IPL or Sciton laser system BBL) procedures offered in New York can help with tightening the skin, treat sun spots, and general dyschromia.
+BBL-ST is another light based system used in New York that can tighten the skin.
 Skin care products are also a great ancillary product to be used as well.

 “I always wanted to be a physician because I wanted to help people.
 Plastic surgery gives me the ability to help people in very positive ways.”

-Otherwise known as a “short scar” approach.
-This is an incision usually confined to the region from the base of the earlobe to the sideburn region.
-This is most commonly used for short scar face lift techniques in which a SMASectomy, SMAS plication, or a MACS face lift (see below) is performed.
-This incision does not permit adequate re-draping of loose neck skin, and so it is not a good incision to use for patients that require extensive neck work.
+Otherwise known as a “short scar” approach, this incision is usually confined to the region from the base of the earlobe to the sideburn region.
+This is most commonly used by a plastic surgeon for short scar facelift techniques or mini facelifts in Manhattan in which a SMASectomy, SMAS plication, or a MACS face lift (see below) is performed.
+This incision does not permit adequate re-draping of loose neck skin, and so it is not a good incision to use for patients that require an extensive lower facelift or neck lift.
 It is a good choice for those patients in New York that need some jowl and cheek elevation with minimal need for neck work.
-In addition, it is a quicker procedure, so it may be better for patients who are not candidates for longer procedures.
+In addition, it is a quicker facial plastic surgery procedure, so it may be better for patients who are not candidates for longer facial plastic procedures.

 Full Face Lift Incision